Land Rover Range Rover Evoque Summary

 Land Rover Range Rover Evoque Highlights

-When the Land Rover Range Rover Evoque was first introduced back in 2010, it impressed buyers with its stylish exterior design and compact dimensions.
+When the Range Rover Evoque was first introduced back in 2010, it impressed buyers with its stylish exterior design and compact dimensions.
 It is also the same SUV that stood as an inspiration for all the models that were launched in the following years.
-Of course, even equipment and comfort are equally imperative – and that, the 2017 Range Rover brings with it.
-It also boasts of revised external cosmetics.
-A few features like satellite navigation and parking sensors are standard across the range, and thanks to local assembly, it is also cheaper than before.
+Of course, even equipment and comfort are equally imperative - and that, the updated 2017 Range Rover managed to bring with it.
+It also boasted of revised external cosmetics.
+For 2020, a restyled front-end and rear give it a fresh persona and a few features like satellite navigation and parking sensors are standard across the range, and thanks to the local assembly, it is also more affordable than before, when brought in initially as a CBU.
 Being a Land Rover, it is bound to prove its salt off the road as well.
-And what's more, it gets a 2.0-litre Ingenium diesel engine.
+And what's more, it gets a BSVI 2.0-litre Ingenium diesel engine.
+The Range Rover Evoque price has increased by ₹ 2.9 lakh for the entry-level models.

 Engine Specifications & Performance

-The Evoque is powered by a 2.0-litre Ingenium diesel engine that makes 177bhp and 430Nm of torque, and a 2.0-litre petrol engine that produces 237bhp and 340Nm of torque.
+The Evoque is powered by a BSVI 2.0-litre Ingenium diesel engine that makes 177bhp and 430Nm of torque, and a BSVI 2.0-litre petrol engine that produces 245bhp and 365Nm of torque.
 Both engines are paired to a 9-speed ZF automatic gearbox.
 We drove the Evoque with the diesel engine.
 The unit is a smooth one, with hardly any clatter audible.
-It's only when you pick up pace, that you hear it a little.
+It's only when you pick up the pace, that you hear it a little.
 Acceleration is good; it surges ahead with vim.
 The transmission works well when you push the engine to its limit.
 And while the Evoque may not corner like a sports sedan, it certainly feels very planted at high speeds.
 The steering is light but manages to instill confidence in the driver.
 Even bumpy roads are dealt with very well, with only the very deep ruts being felt.
+If you wish to buy the top-end model, the Range Rover Evoque on-road price will set you back by ₹ 60 lakh.

-The Range Rover Evoque's ARAI-certified fuel efficiency figure is rated at 15.68kpl for the diesel model and 10kpl for the petrol model.
+The Range Rover Evoque's ARAI-certified fuel efficiency figure is rated at 15.6kpl for the diesel model.